 That’s why I suggest “Avatar” is one of the most visually creative movies I’ve seen (no matter how you may feel about the story).
 When I’m feeling ‘dull’ the colourful, improbably world of Pandora is enough to fill up my creative well.

 Apparently we’ll soon be able to visit Pandora!
 Yup.
 You read that right.
 Can’t wait to see if it lives up to my imagination.

 If you’ve got a favorite resource, tool or practice that helps you keep your creative engine running, please share it in the comments below.
 I’d love to hear from you.

 Want one more?

-I created the Renaissance Soul Community on Facebook to support and inspire creative souls like us.
+I created the Creative Fire Cafe on Facebook to support and inspire creative souls like us.
 We’re all about connection, conversation and claiming our unique way of navigating the world.
 We’d love to have you join us!
-Just click on the button below and ask to join.
+Just click the button below and ask to join.
 (It’s only “Closed” to keep out spammers and trolls.)